Skip to main content

 To keep your Shaped organization tidy, you can clean up the resources we created for this tutorial.

-1. Navigate to the Transforms tab and delete the movies_summaries transform.
+1. Navigate to the Transforms tab and delete the movies_enrichment transform.

-2. Navigate to the Datasets tab and delete the movies_csv dataset.
+2. Navigate to the Datasets tab and delete the movies dataset.

 And that's it!
 You've successfully used Shaped's no-code Content Enrichment to transform a simple CSV into a feature-rich dataset ready for modern AI applications.